DEVELOPER710/DEVELOPER710.github.io/index.md

 ### Introduction

-DEVELOPER710 is a programmer who codes in C (primarily)
+DEVELOPER710 is a programmer who codes primarily in C .
+He also knows how to code in HTML, CSS, JS and Python .

 ```markdown
 Syntax highlighted code block